 - S corporations are not subject to a federal tax.
 However, taxable income is passed down to individual shareholders who then pay federal tax on his or her share of the corporation’s income.

-- The top 6 industries with the largest number of small businesses are:
+- Six industries have the largest number of small businesses:

 - The mining, quarrying, and oil and gas extraction sectors have the smallest share of the labor force in the state with only 1,510 employees.
 That’s 0.23% of the entire state workforce.